 Skip to main content

-It ensures each serve_token transitions in one direction only, making billing and verification deterministic.
+The State Machine defines protocol-level constraints on how a serve_token may transition through states - from participation through outcome and settlement.
+It ensures each serve_token transitions in one direction only, making settlement and verification deterministic.
 Operators implement their own state handling logic as long as these protocol guarantees are met.

 1. TL;DR